 IIoT stands for the Industrial Internet of Things and refers to a subcategory of the broader Internet of Things, focusing specifically on industrial applications, such as manufacturing.

-Adoption of IIoT solutions allows manufacturing companies to reduce costs and increase productivity, meaning more tangible return-on-investment compared to the more consumer-level oriented IoT.
+The adoption of IIoT solutions allows manufacturing companies to reduce costs and increase productivity, meaning more tangible return-on-investment compared to the more consumer-level oriented IoT.
 The clearer near-term benefits account for more incentives for IIoT implementation, thus putting it in many ways ahead of IoT.
 Companies like Airbus, Boeing, Hitachi, Huawei, ThyssenKrupp, Caterpillar, Rolls Royce, etc. are already reaping the benefits from being early IIoT adopters.

 The rise of IoT in manufacturing